Denver Unit 361 is pleased to extend the 2021 Mentor program through 2025. The Mentor program is available to all newer players in Unit 361.

 • to practice duplicate strategies

-The Mentor Program is not designed to be bridge lessons.
-It is hoped that successful Mentors will guide their Mentees in identifying areas in which they need more help and direct them to appropriate resources (private or group lessons, bridge books, ACBL materials, online information about conventions, etc.) This mentoring help should be provided after the game when the pair spends some time discussing a few hands and any problems that came up at the table.
+It is hoped that Mentors will guide their Mentees in identifying areas in which they need more help and direct them to appropriate resources (private or group lessons, bridge books, ACBL materials, online information about conventions, etc.).
+This mentoring help should be provided after the game when the pair spends some time discussing a few hands and any problems that came up at the table.

-After four sessions, the Mentor and Mentee can make their own arrangements to continue the partnership if they wish; however, there will be no further Unit subsidy.
+The Mentor and Mentee can make their own arrangements to continue the partnership outside the Mentor program if they wish; however, there will be no further Unit subsidy.

-Mentors may have an unlimited number of Mentees under this program (with a commitment of four sessions per Mentee).
+Mentors may have an unlimited number of Mentees under this program.

 • Directly arrange a partnership with a qualified Mentor.